Winter storm threatens to scramble Thanksgiving travel plans

 “It’s one of those things, you couldn’t make it up if you tried,” National Weather Service meteorologist Brent Hewett said of back-to-back storms forming around the holiday.

+“There were spinouts everywhere.
+There were trucks that were abandoned.
+And every time we stopped and started moving again, there were people who couldn’t start moving again,” Williams said.
+“Every time we stopped I was like, ‘Is this it?
+Are we going to be here overnight?’”

+It took more than 17 hours to reach Redding, California, where they got a hotel room, she said.

-The bomb cyclone — a system that brings a rapid drop in air pressure —brought snow to the mountains and wind and rain along the California and Oregon coasts.
-Snow and downed trees and power lines closed multiple roads in southern Oregon.
-Others were reduced to a single lane, the state Department of Transportation said.
+Snow and downed trees and power lines closed roads.
+Others were reduced to a single lane, transportation officials said.

-The system could generate waves of up to 35 feet (11 meters), wind gusts of up to 75 mph (120 kph) and heavy snow in the mountains.

-Meanwhile, parts of the Midwest expected more than a foot of wind-whipped snow.
-The one-two punch made travel difficult or impossible in some places.
-Even those who left early were confronted with icy and snow-covered roads.

-By mid-morning, Dell Rapids had already received 6 inches of snow.
-Many areas around Sioux Falls had about 4 inches, the National Weather Service said.

-Stranded travelers took shelter at hotels.
-In Minnesota, officials warned drivers to stay off the roads at least until the winds died down.
+Minneapolis awoke to as much as 9 inches of snow.
+Drivers were warned to stay off the roads at least until the winds died down.

-Children from South Dakota to Wisconsin got an early start on their holiday weekend, waking up to the news that dozens of school districts canceled classes.
-The University of Minnesota campus in the Twin Cities also called off classes starting late Tuesday.

-The storm could dump 6 inches (15 centimeters) of snow in central and southern Minnesota.
-Some areas could see a foot (30.5 centimeters) or more, Hewett said.

-In neighboring Wisconsin, as much as 20 inches (51 centimeters) was possible in the far northern reaches of the state.
+“If you can wait a little bit today, the better off you’ll be because the roads will be being cleared, and our snow is pretty much wrapping up,” said Tyler Hasenstein, a weather service meteorologist in Minneapolis.

-At the Minneapolis airport, Delta Air Lines prepared by filling de-icing tanks, calling in extra flight dispatchers and assigning some of its 20 in-house meteorologists to focus on the Minneapolis forecast.
+At the city’s main airport, Delta Air Lines filled de-icing tanks, called in extra flight dispatchers and assigned some of its 20 in-house meteorologists to focus on the forecast.

-To the south, in the Milwaukee area, where the temperature climbed to 50 degrees (10 degrees Celsius), the storm brought rain and winds up to 35 mph (56 kph).
-Forecasters said another storm could arrive this weekend, just as people are returning from Thanksgiving.

-On Tuesday, weather-related damage was widespread.
-Authorities on both sides of the California-Oregon border reported numerous vehicle crashes and closed roads.
+Airport spokesman Patrick Hogan said three runways were open Wednesday, but Federal Aviation Administration data showed that travelers were still experiencing delays of more than an hour.

+At Chicago’s O’Hare Airport, one of the nation’s busiest, the FAA said heavy traffic was causing delays of up to 30 minutes and rising.
+Airlines worried that things could get worse if winds picked up.

-At Denver’s main airport, about 10 inches (25 centimeters) of snow mixed with winds that limited visibility and canceled about 30% of the airport’s 1,600 average daily flights.
+About 10 inches (25 centimeters) of snow mixed with winds that limited visibility and canceled about 30% of the 1,600 average daily flights at Denver’s main airport.

 Southwest Airlines canceled about 200 flights.
 Spokesman Brad Hawkins said it would take a couple of days to rebook stranded passengers on other flights because there are few empty seats during the pre-Thanksgiving travel crush.